svandenhout/EveryMarket/README.md

 is location based.
 You can now truly eat local.

-The app is not a mobile endeavor for the simple reason that this is not truly person based.
+The app is not a mobile endeavor for the simple reason that this is not person based.
 We don't need your location, we need the location of the delicious ingredients you're keeping etc.

 Features KEEP IT SIMPLE STUPID